dlemburg/sequelizegql/README.md

 [Sequelize ORM](https://sequelize.org/) is battle-tested and mature.
 Greenfield graphql/sequelize projects are common and legacy REST/sequelize projects may want to bring GraphQL into their ecosystem.

 Popular generation tools hit a ceiling very quickly when systems mature and business logic becomes more complex.
-The allowable configuration options (on root level and model level) are an attempt to remove that barrier and scale well long-term.
+The allowable configuration options (on root and model level) are an attempt to remove that barrier and scale well long-term.

 ## Advantages